sentientazure/superblogdocs/07_accounts/04_python_4_login_page.md

 {% endblock %}
 ```

+Here we're rendering the login form along with a submit button.
+Once submitted, the URL it submits to is the login URL.

 Now, if you go to `127.0.0.1:8000/login`, you'll see the login form.
 If you fill it and submit it won't do anything.
 Just as we did with registration, we need to receive the form submission in the views.

 In your `views.py`, change your `login_view()` to: